A beaver dam on a small river.

 Restoration Hydro and Dam Removal

-With support from the United States Department of Energy (DOE), we worked with researchers at Oak Ridge National Laboratory, leading river restoration experts at Natural Systems Design, and recreational designers and engineers from Mclaughlin Whitewater, as well as University of California, Berkeley’s Environmental Systems Dynamics Laboratory, Small Hydro Consulting, and Wells Engineering to apply the principles of Restoration Hydro to a paper demonstration site in Virginia, United States.
+With support from the United States Department of Energy (DOE), we worked with researchers at Oak Ridge National Laboratory, river restoration experts at Natural Systems Design, and recreational designers and engineers at Mclaughlin Whitewater—as well as others from the University of California, Berkeley’s Environmental Systems Dynamics Laboratory, Small Hydro Consulting, and Wells Engineering—to apply the principles of Restoration Hydro to a paper demonstration site in Virginia, United States.

 Map showing range of critically eimperiled and imperiled pallid sturgeon in the US